adennis42/tax-forms-java-exercise/README.md

 - [ ] Add relevant tests to `TaxFormServiceTest`
 - [ ] Add relevant tests to `TaxFormStatusUtilsTest`

 ## Task 5.
-Add an endpoint to `TaxFormController` to accept a form specified by id
+Add an endpoint to accept a Tax Form
 - [ ] Update `TaxFormStatusUtils` to handle the status change to `ACCEPTED` using the provided status workflow diagram as a reference
 - [ ] Create a new endpoint in `TaxFormController` that accepts id as a path variable.
   - Endpoint must update a `TaxForm` record status to `ACCEPTED` if permitted.